tocttou/tocttou.github.io/_posts/2017-03-27-using-purecomponent-to-prevent-wasted-renders-in-react.md

 ```
 Rendering!
 ```

+Working example for this can be found [here](https://www.webpackbin.com/bins/-KgDvo4EG5QTmFinbUlL).

 `PureComponent` does a shallow check on `this.props` and `nextProps` automatically to determine if it should update.
 Note that if the passed prop changes deeply, `PureComponent` will not be able to catch it.
 In that case you should do a deep equality check (maybe use underscorejs for it):